jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 effective general-purpose cartridges yet devised for modern sporting rifles.
 The Incursion, however, isn't everything that I want it to be.

-It's slightly longer than I prefer for close-quarters maneuvering.
-More importantly, it still relies on the direct-impingement gas system that got M16 operators killed in Vietnam.
+It's slightly longer than I prefer in close quarters, and it still relies on the direct-impingement gas system that got M16 operators killed in Vietnam.
 {:.tangent}